wso2/docs-ob-toolkit-cds/en/docs/install-and-setup/configuring-sms-otp-authenticator.md

-This document provides step by step instructions to setup SMS OTP configurations.
+This document provides step by step instructions to set up SMS OTP configurations.

 ## Configuring deployment.toml

-1. Open `<IS_HOME>/repository/conf/deployment.toml` file and configure the authenticator configs as follows.
+1. Open `<IS_HOME>/repository/conf/deployment.toml` file and configure the authenticator configurations as follows.

      ``` toml
      [authentication.custom_authenticator]